nwtnni/facebook-message-scraper/readme.md

 Check for version 1.8 or greater.
 If you don't get meaningful output (e.g. `java executable not found`), you'll have to [download and install Java by clicking this link.](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

-### Download

-Finally, you'll have to download the program itself.
-If you're unfamiliar with git or Github, [a direct download is available from DropBox at this link](https://www.dropbox.com/s/mttd8ryh7wjji8m/facebook-message-scraper.jar?dl=0).

-Otherwise, you can clone the repo: the .jar file is located in the build/libs directory, or you can call `gradle jar` to build it yourself.

 ### Usage